malhajar17/ex_fl/experiments/qlora-ft-on-a-language-model/README.md

 > If you'd like to reproduce the pre-processing steps yourself to use a different dataset or simply to learn more about the process, you can refer to the [Manual Dataset Pre-processing](#manual-dataset-pre-processing) section below.

-Next, push the contents of the `llama-tokenized-oag/` directory as a new FCS dataset:
+Next, push the contents of the `llama-tokenized-oag/` directory as a new FlexAI dataset:

 ```bash
 flexai dataset push llama-tokenized-oag --file llama-tokenized-oag